Irish Economy and Public Finances

 • Annual Public Finances

 • The GDP denominator issue means that other metrics of debt serviceability are required.
-Debt-to-GG Revenue (178% 2023f), interest as a percentage of revenue (2.7% 2023f) and the average interest rate on Ireland’s debt (1.5% 2023f) are more apt measures for comparison with other sovereigns regarding Ireland’s debt serviceability.
+Debt-to-GG Revenue (145.8% 2024f) and interest as a percentage of revenue (2.1% 2024f) are more apt measures for comparison with other sovereigns regarding Ireland’s debt serviceability.

 • It should be noted however that Debt-to-GNI* understates the ability of Ireland to repay debt.
 GNI* excludes certain activities that the Irish State could possibly tax and hence excludes some part of its ability to repay.
 This means that the Debt-to-GNI* ratio is likely too high.
 With debt-to-GDP too low, it is fair to say the reality of Ireland’s “proper” debt ratio is somewhere in between.